Summer New Zealand Equities

 How did your portfolio return?

-Summer New Zealand Equities (the fund) delivered a return net of fees and before tax of -3.02% over February.
-For the 12 months to the end of February the fund delivered a return net of fees and before tax of 5.75%.
+Summer New Zealand Equities (your fund) delivered a return after fees and before tax of -2.32% for the month of March and for the 12 months to the end of March your fund delivered a return after fees and before tax of -0.13%.

 What happened in the markets that you invest in?